 Third, there was confusion over whether social work was even a profession.
-In 1915, Abraham Flexner said that social work was not a profession because it lacked "an educationally communicable technique."25 Fourth, social work departments, including the one at Bellevue, received little funding and could not afford the salaries necessary to attract qualified professional staff.
-Of the total expenses of the voluntary and public hospitals in New York City, which were \$62,733,106 in
+In 1915, Abraham Flexner said that social work was not a profession because it lacked "an educationally communicable technique."25

-1934, \$663,163 or 1.1 percent was the amount directly expended on the activities of medical social work departments.
-Compared with 1930, this figure represented a decrease of 7.4 percent in the voluntary hospitals and a decrease of 27.3 percent for the special hospitals.
-For 22 municipal hospitals alone, the total amount of money expended on medical social services was \$188,847, which was a decrease of one-tenth of one percent from the total for 1930.26 At Bellevue Hospital, two workers in 1920 were withdrawn from the venereal disease service for lack of funds.27 Decades later, the amount of money allocated for social work service was still miniscule.
-During the period 1958-1959, out of an operating budget of \$15,359,026, Bellevue Hospital spent a total of \$203,343, or approximately 1.5 percent of the total budget, on salaries and wages for 50 employees (social work staff and related titles) in the social service department.28 (When considering these paltry sums, which are ludicrously small by today's standards, it must be recalled that New York City received little if any federal or state funding to offset the cost the providing health care services for the huge number of indigent patients who could not afford to pay.)
+Fourth, social work departments, including Bellevue Hospital's, received little funding and could not afford the salaries necessary to attract qualified professional staff.
+Out of the total amount of money spent by voluntary and public hospitals in New York City in 1934, \$62,733,106, \$663,163 or 1.1 percent was spent on medical social work departments.
+This figure represented a decrease of 7.4 percent in the voluntary hospitals and a decrease of 27.3 percent for the special hospitals from 1930.
+For the 22 municipal hospitals together, the total amount of money expended on medical social services was \$188,847, which was a decrease of one-tenth of one percent from the total for 1930.26At Bellevue Hospital, two workers in 1920 were withdrawn from the venereal disease service for lack of funds.27 Decades later, funding for social work service was still miniscule.
+During the period 1958-1959, out of an operating budget of \$15,359,026, Bellevue Hospital spent a total of \$203,343, or approximately 1.5 percent of the total budget, on salaries and wages for the fifty employees (social work staff and related titles) in the social service department.28 (When considering these sums, it must be recalled that New York City received little if any federal or state funding to offset the cost the providing health care services for the huge number of indigent patients who could not afford to pay.)

 Fifth, salaries were low.
 During the period 1935-1936, the annual salaries paid to medical social service staff in the municipal hospitals were as follows:

-Headworkers - \$2,600 to \$2,799 Senior caseworkers - \$1,599 to \$1,799 Caseworkers - \$1,400 to \$2,399

-Dispensary workers - \$1,400 to \$1,799 Others - \$1,600 to \$1,799.29
+Headworkers - \$2,600 to \$2,799 Senior caseworkers - \$1,599 to \$1,799 Caseworkers - \$1,400 to \$2,399 Dispensary workers - \$1,400 to \$1,799 Others - \$1,600 to \$1,799.29

-During the same period, out of 202 workers in the voluntary and municipal hospitals, only three persons were found to have received salaries of as much as \$3,000.
+During the same period, out of 202 workers in the voluntary and municipal hospitals, only three workers received salaries of as much as \$3,000.
 These salaries, especially for the headworker positions, which called for "serious responsibilities as well as well as for arduous administrative work in intricate professional organizations," were described as "modest compensation."
-The salaries for the other positions were found to be "at the minimum level for professional workers in New York City."30 This was the case at a time when salary standards for other forms of social work were rising steadily.
-It also should be noted that social service workers were for the most part college graduates, or graduates of schools of nursing, and were among the most well educated workers in the entire city.
-Twenty-three years later, salaries for the social service staff at Bellevue were still abysmally low.
+The salaries for the other positions were found to be "at the minimum level for professional workers in New York City."
+This was the case at a time when salary standards for other forms of social work were rising steadily.
+Twenty-three years later, salaries for the social service staff at Bellevue were still low.
 For the period 1958 - 1959, the salary ranges were as follows: